pivotal/docs-tap/authn-authz/integrating-identity.md

 such as Tanzu Kubernetes Grid, EKS, AKS, or GKE.

-VMware recommends Pinniped for integrating your identity management into Tanzu Application Platform on multi-cloud.
+VMware recommends Pinniped for integrating your identity management into Tanzu Application Platform on multicloud.
 It provides many supported integrations for widely used identity providers.
 To use Pinniped, see [Installing Pinniped on a single cluster](pinniped-install-guide.md) and [Logging in using Pinniped](pinniped-login.md).